 And my phone photo:

-So, as you can see, lighting and minor edits can make a huge difference in how good your photos look.
+So, as you can see, lighting and minor edits to brighten things up can make a huge difference in how good your photos look.
 Here’s a look at the before and after for each photo.